-Federal budget costs and increasing running costs leave Geoscience Australia with a $5 million shortfall.
+Federal budget cuts and increasing running costs leave Geoscience Australia with a $5 million shortfall.

 The agency expects to scale back its activities and is preparing to consolidate positions as it seeks over two percent of its $192 million funding for 2019-2020.